NoahJpg/ParkLookupApi/README.md

 * Entity Framework Core 6

 ## Description
-An API that lists Name, State, and Type of State and National parks
+An API that lists Name, State, and Type of National and State Parks.

 ### Setup Instructions